vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 ### Implementation of DMARC
 Before using DMARC, you need to know how often it will fail.
 You should consider monitoring DMARC failures before setting the DMARC policy directly to reject.

 There are several monitoring tools that convert the DMARC reports into a clear dashboard.
 One such tool is [Valimail](https://www.valimail.com/blog/office-365-free-dmarc-monitoring/) (free for Microsoft 365 users with an Exchange Online plan).

+Overview of the Valimail Dashboard:

 ![IMAGE](/images/spf-dkim-dmarc-explanation/valimail-monitor.png)